-Alternatively referred to as Private Browsing, InPrivate Browsing, and Private Window and informally as porn mode, Incognito is a setting that prevents any Internet history information from being stored locally.
-For example, when you visit any web page any data loaded on it is stored on your computer.
+Alternatively referred to as Private Browsing, InPrivate Browsing, Private Window and informally as porn mode, Incognito mode is a setting that prevents Internet history from being stored.
+For example, when you visit any web page, any text, pictures, and cookies loaded in the page is all stored on your computer.
 Additionally, any searches or forms that are filled out are stored in Autocomplete fields.

 How safe is private mode?